-• The following template text fulfills the requirement for detailed information on ASM and/or EM providers.
-Sectors using this text will not be required to submit provider application materials in the operations plan:

-- "The [Insert Sector Name] will contract one or more of the companies approved by NOAA Fisheries to provide monitoring services and will notify NOAA Fisheries of its selection no later than MARCH 1, 2023." - The following template text indicating that monitoring coverage will be deployed in such a way as to achieve the ASM target coverage level of trips, as specified by NOAA Fisheries, that is random and representative of the fishing activities of the sector (§ 648.87(b)(1)(v)(B)(1)): - "The [Insert Sector Name] will use PTNS to deploy NEFOP observers, at-sea monitors, and/or electronic monitoring in a way to achieve coverage at the target percentage of trips that is random and representative of fishing activities of the sector." - If the sector elects to use a NOAA Fisheries-designed program, attach the applicable standards to the operations plan, and use the following template text to fulfill this requirement: - "The [Insert Sector Name] will use the NOAA Fisheries-designed ASM and/or [Specify audit model/maximized retention] EM program." - If electing to design either an ASM or EM program, please include the following statements, as applicable, indicating that the sector will use the NOAA Fisheries-designed program(s) if the sector-designed program(s) is not approved.
+- The following template text fulfills the requirement for detailed information on ASM and/or EM providers.
+Sectors using this text will not be required to submit provider application materials in the operations plan: - "The [Insert Sector Name] will contract one or more of the companies approved by NOAA Fisheries to provide monitoring services and will notify NOAA Fisheries of its selection no later than February 3, 2025." - The following template text indicating that monitoring coverage will be deployed in such a way as to achieve the ASM target coverage level of trips, as specified by NOAA Fisheries, that is random and representative of the fishing activities of the sector (§ 648.11(1)(3): - "The [Insert Sector Name] will use PTNS to deploy NEFOP observers, at-sea monitors, and/or electronic monitoring." - If the sector elects to use a NOAA Fisheries-designed program, attach the applicable standards to the operations plan, and use the following template text to fulfill this requirement: - "The [Insert Sector Name] will use the NOAA Fisheries-designed ASM and/or [Specify audit model/maximized retention] EM program." - If electing to design either an ASM or EM program, please include the following statements, as applicable, indicating that the sector will use the NOAA Fisheries-designed program(s) if the sector-designed program(s) is not approved.
 Please also reference the standards, and attach the standards to the operations plan. - "In the event that the sector-designed ASM program is not approved, the [Insert Sector Name] will use the NOAA Fisheries-designed [Insert ASM or audit model/maximized retention EM] program.
 In the event that the sector-designed EM program is not approved, the [Insert Sector Name] will use the NOAA Fisheries-designed [Insert ASM or audit model/maximized retention EM] program."